182 Pharmaceutical Medicine programs found

 See less

-Master Degrees in Pharmaceutical Medicine
+Master Degrees in Health Care Pharmaceutical Medicine

 Pharmacy refers to an area of study in which people learn how to fill prescriptions and advise patients on how and when to take medications.
 Those who study pharmacy may go onto become pharmacy technicians, hospital pharmacists, or pharmacy managers.